Dans-labs/dariah/docs/React.md

 I find the `PropType` verbose, and no match for the otherwise clean and pleasant syntax of JSX.
 Additionally, most of the mistakes I make, do not reveal themselves as value type mistakes.
-On top it this all: declaring `PropTypes` forces you to repeat all the names of your proptypes, so is against the principle of *do't repeat yourself*.
+On top it this all: declaring `PropTypes` forces you to repeat all the names of your PropTypes, so is against the principle of *do't repeat yourself*.
 In this application, the property names are always clear in the code, either as

 ```